 Based on Theorem 1, the projection-based algorithm is provided in \cite[Algorithm 1]{10663294} and at the bottom of Fig. 2.
 Our proposed projection-type receiver can be regarded as an extension to the SIC scheme with proper interference elimination methodology.
 Compared with the SIC scheme, we first project the superimposed signal into the complement space of $\mathbf{A}_{\rm{r}}$ to eliminate the radar signal interference in the signal detection process.
 After this projection, we decode the communication signal and subsequently estimate the target response, following a process similar to the SIC method.

-It was demonstrated in \cite{10663294} that the proposed projection-type receiver maintain the same signal-to-noise ratio (SNR) as the communication only systems in the signal detection problem and have lower BER than convention SIC in most cases.
-Besides, jointly processing multiple snapshots is another key distinction between the projection-type receiver and the SIC-type receiver.
-It was shown that the signal detection performance improves and the communication ergodic achievable rate increases as the number of the snapshots $L$ increases.
-As $L\rightarrow \infty$, the ergodic rate approaches that of the communication only systems, indicating that the impact of the mutual interference can be perfectly canceled.
+{It was demonstrated in \cite{10663294} that the proposed projection-type receiver maintains the same signal-to-noise ratio (SNR) as the communication-only systems in the signal detection problem and has lower BER than conventional SIC in most cases.} Moreover, jointly processing multiple snapshots is another key distinction between the projection-type receiver and the SIC-type receiver.
+It was shown that the signal detection performance improves and the communication ergodic achievable rate increases as the number of snapshots $L$ increases.
+As $L\rightarrow \infty$, the ergodic rate approaches that of the communication-only systems, indicating that the impact of the mutual interference can be perfectly canceled.

 However, the improved performance comes at the cost of increased complexity.
-The projection-type receiver requires to handle a high-dimensional equivalent channel matrix $\mathbf{G}\triangleq \mathbf{\Gamma}\mathbf{A}_{\rm{c}} \in \mathbb{C} ^{L M_r\times LK}$ in (\ref{vbdf}) that scales with the product of the number of transmitted antennas and the number of snapshots.
-Apart from the largely increased dimension, the performance of the projection-type receiver also suffers from the rank-deficiency issue, i.e., the rank of the equivalent channel matrix $\mathbf{G}$ is smaller than the number of the transmitted symbols of all users.
-The rank deficiency issue is presented in the following lemma.
+The projection-type receiver requires handling a high-dimensional equivalent channel matrix $\mathbf{G}\triangleq \mathbf{\Gamma}\mathbf{A}_{\rm{c}} \in \mathbb{C} ^{L M_r\times LK}$ in (\ref{vbdf}) that scales with the product of the number of transmitted antennas and the number of snapshots.
+In addition to the substantially increased dimension, the performance of the projection-type receiver also suffers from the rank-deficiency issue, i.e., the rank of the equivalent channel matrix $\mathbf{G}$ is smaller than the number of transmitted symbols from all users.
+This rank-deficiency issue is presented in the following lemma.